rojo-rbx/rojo/PLUGIN-DESIGN.md

 bundling process.
 I have found Rollup plugins to be an excellent interface for both plugin developers and end-users and therefore I have based this proposal on their API.

+This proposal attempts to take advantage of the existing "middleware" system in Rojo, and give plugins the opportunity to:

+-   Override the default choice for which internal middleware should be used for a given file path
+-   Transform the contents of a file before consuming it

 ## Project file changes

 Add a new top-level field to the project file format: